jamsocket/jamsocket-deploy-action/README.md

 ## Deployment

 When a Jamsocket deployment is successful, you will find that a new image has been pushed to your Jamsocket service.
-You can find new images on the service page under `Docker Images`.
+You can find new images in the [Jamsocket dashboard](https://app.jamsocket.com/home) on the service page under `Docker Images`.